yelnahas/iliad_interview/README.md

    php artisan jwt:secret --force
    ```

-4. Copy the Algolia key from the received email into the .env file under the "ALGOLIA_SECRET" entry.
+4. Copy the Algolia key from the received email into the .env file (inside laravel folder) under the "ALGOLIA_SECRET" entry.

 ## Running Tests